-Blower Door - A device that combines an Air-Moving Fan as defined in Section 3.1.1, an Airflow Meter as defined in Section 3.1.3, and a covering to integrate the Air-Moving Fan into the building opening.
+Blower Door - A device that combines an Air-Moving Fan as defined in Section 3.1.1, an Airflow-Meter as defined in Section 3.1.3, and a covering to integrate the Air-Moving Fan into the building or Dwelling Unit opening.

-Conditioned Floor Area (CFA) - The floor area of the Conditioned Space Volume within a building, not including the floor area of attics, crawlspaces, and basements below air sealed and insulated floors.
+Conditioned Floor Area (CFA)-The floor area of the Conditioned Space Volume within abuilding or Dwelling Unit, not including the floor area of attics, crawlspaces, and basements below air sealed and insulated floors.
 The following specific spaces are addressed to ensure consistent application of this definition:

-- The floor area of a wall cavity that is adjacent to Conditioned Space Volume shall be included. - The floor area of a basement shall be included if the party conducting the evaluation has either: - Obtained an ACCA Manual J, S, and either B or D report and verified that both the heating and cooling equipment and distribution system are designed to offset the entire design load of the volume, or, - Verified through visual inspection that both the heating and cooling equipment and distribution system serve the volume and, in the judgement of the party conducting evaluations, are capable of maintaining the heating and cooling temperatures specified by the Thermostat section in Table 4.2.2(1) of ANSI/RESNET/ICC 301-2014. - The floor area of a garage shall be excluded, even when it is conditioned. - The floor area of a thermally isolated sunroom shall be excluded. - The floor area of an attic shall be excluded, even when it is Conditioned Space Volume. - The floor area of a crawlspace shall be excluded, even when it is Conditioned Space Volume.
+- The floor area of a wall cavityassembly that is adjacent to Conditioned Space Volume shall be included. - The floor area of a basement shall be included if the party conducting the evaluation has either: - Obtained an ACCA Manual J, S, and either B or D report and verified that both the heating and cooling equipment and distribution system are designed to offset the entire design load of the volume, or, - Verified through visual inspection that both the heating and cooling equipment and distribution system serve the volume and, in the judgement of the party conducting evaluations, are capable of maintaining the heating and cooling temperatures specified by the Thermostat section in Table 4.2.2(1) of ANSI/RESNET/ICC 301-2014.